adcin/IT-Notes/linux/shell_scripting.md

 -----------------

-# POSIX compliance
+# POSIX

-As there are a lot of different types and versions of shells and operating systems, you might have trouble to reuse your script.
-Even standard commands often have unique options in some shells or a slightly different syntax from one to another version.
+As there are a lot of different types and versions of shells and operating systems in the Unix universe, you might have trouble to reuse your script.
+Even basic commands often have unique options in some shells or a slightly different syntax from one to another version.

-The POSIX standard helps you to write scripts which are very likely to run on almost any Unix based system.
+POSIX (Portable Operating System Interface) is an attempt at unifying all the various UNIX-like systems.
+It is an IEEE standard, which is maintained by The Open Group

 </br>